brennancheung/playbooks/README.md

-# playbooks
+# Playbooks

-Misc playbooks for setting things up
+This repo contains a bunch of misc notes for setting up different projects and environments.